AISE-TUDelft/tiny-transformers/papers/readme.md

 Why make a Git repository for your paper?
 Firstly, the above allows you to work locally and offline.
 Secondly, it should help with keeping track of different versions; `git` is a version-control tool you are familiar with, after all.
 Thirdly, it allows you to keep a repository on your personal github account of the paper you wrote, which you deserve to show off!
 And lastly, switching between different sections drove me crazy when writing on Overleaf - a tabbed editor handles this much better.

 Take some time to skim the [Latex-Workshop Wiki](https://github.com/James-Yu/LaTeX-Workshop/wiki/Install) (SyncTex is quite useful).
-Then, have a look at [Diomidis' Latex Advice](https://github.com/dspinellis/latex-advice/tree/master), which also contains a helpful bibtex schema in case you need to manually construct a citation.
+Before you start writing, have a look at [Diomidis' Latex Advice](https://github.com/dspinellis/latex-advice/tree/master), which also contains a helpful bibtex schema in case you need to manually construct a citation.

 #### Setting Up